alwinb/reurl/README.md

 Re-URL
 ======

+Relative (and absolute, too!)
+URL parser and manipulation library.

 (Some work still in progress.)

-A second attempt at a small, properly structured URL parser.

 Features: